open-telemetry/opentelemetry-collector-contrib/receiver/podmanreceiver/README.md

 - `collection_interval` (default = `10s`): The interval at which to gather container stats.
 - `timeout` (default = `5s`): The maximum amount of time to wait for Podman API responses.
-- `excluded_images` (no default, all running containers monitored): A list of strings, [regexes](https://golang.org/pkg/regexp/), or [globs](https://github.com/gobwas/glob) whose referent container image names will not be among the queried containers. `!`-prefixed negations are possible for all item types to signify that only unmatched container image names should be monitored.
+- `exclude` (no default, all running containers monitored): Optional map to filter monitored containers by their image name.
+[regexes](https://golang.org/pkg/regexp/), or [globs](https://github.com/gobwas/glob) whose referent container image names will not be among the queried containers. `!`-prefixed negations are possible for all item types to signify that only unmatched container image names should be monitored.